Last modified: Aug 13, 2024

 CHAdeMO

 CHAdeMO is the standard Level 3 charging connector for most Japanese EVs, such as Nissan, Mitsubishi, and Toyota.
-It stood for CHArge de MOve and was created by a consortium of Japanese companies and organizations.
-It is round, with two large DC pins and two small communication pins.
+Created by a consortium of Japanese companies and organizations, it has a round shape with two large DC pins and two small communication pins.
 It can deliver up to 62.5 kW of power.

 Nissan Leaf Chademo port

-EVs have different locations for their charge port.
-Here are the most common
+EVs have different locations for their charge ports.
+Here are the most common:

-This is a very common location since all Tesla models have this location.
+This is a very common location, as all Tesla models have this configuration.

 Tesla Model 3 with rear corner port